-Those of us who are caught up in addiction are almost sure to have at least some psychological scotoma around our behaviour.
+Those of us who are caught up in addiction (find out more about the neuroscience of addiction by clicking here) are almost sure to have at least some psychological scotoma around our behaviour.
 It will be mixed in with other egoic strategies for ignoring reality such as denial, projection, intellectualisation, and repression.
 It is just not possible for our thoughts to accurately reflect reality, our ego won’t allow it, while we are abusing alcohol or drugs.

 How to Avoid Psychological Scotoma